 Even more so than the metrics, this exchange was a critical indicator that we were on the right path.

 The Right Process Leads to the Right Results

 The path to improvement was not linear.
 The numbers would begin to climb, and then they would slide backward.
 We would reflect on what happened, and countermeasure the root causes with diligence and patience.
 I found my role transition from a guide and trainer to that of a coach as the team grew more experienced.

 Within just three months, the plant became profitable and improved its productivity by over 25%.
 Our leadership decided to keep the plant open, and the future of over 200 employees was secured.
 They had saved themselves.

 When our leadership came to visit the facility, I could not have been more proud as individual team members led the leaders through the improvements they had made.
 When I walked out the door of the plant that evening, I knew that the plant would continue its journey of continuous improvement long after I was gone.
-The engagement and empowerment of the employees had not only saved their jobs but had also transformed the culture.Please post a comment and join the discussion.
+The engagement and empowerment of the employees had not only saved their jobs but had also transformed the culture.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
+If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
 Subscribe to get notified about posts via email daily or weekly.